MatveevYasha/MatveevYasha/README.md

 - 💻 I'am constantly learning new things

-- 📲 Already have internship experience (3 months)
+- 📲 Already have internship experience (3 months) and more than a year of study

 - 💫 My stack is: BloC, Provider, Dio, auto_route, localization, tests, json_serializable, build_runner